fabiesposit/Digital-Systems-Architectures/README.md

 # Digital Systems Architectures Project

 This repository contains the completed implementation of various digital logic components on Artix-7 FPGAs, developed using the VIVADO software.
+The specific and detailed documentation of each of the components is provided in the "Documentation.pdf" file.

 ## Project Structure